Alan Ford (comics): Alan Ford

 Alan Ford is the central character of the series, a persiflage of James Bond.
 He is rather slim, with blonde hair and handsome features.
 He usually dresses in a black long-sleeved turtle neck, with black shoes and dark pants.
 He is the latest member of the group.
-He is shy, naive, and very meek and humble, But perhaps one of the most effective agents of the series.
+He is shy, naive, very meek and humble, but perhaps one of the most effective agents of the series.
 He develops certain skills during the course of the series and turns to be quite tough and responsive member of TNT.
-He has a soft side, is rarely angry, and while acknowledging the life under Number One as unfair, he is happy with what he gets.
-He grew up in an orphanage, ran a one-man advertising agency and was evicted from a slum due to neglecting bills at the start of the series, and he joined T.N.T by accident.
+He has a soft demeanor, is rarely angry, and while acknowledging the life under Number One as unfair, he is happy with what he gets.
+He grew up in an orphanage, ran a one-man advertising agency and was evicted from a slum due to neglecting bills at the start of the series, and he joined the TNT Group by accident, having been sent to a wrong address.
 He is one of the most trusted agents of Number One.

 Running gag with Alan is his confusion and adaptability, intuitive personality, and in particular, his effect on encounters with women.
 His love interests turn out to either, use his gullible personality for their own agendas, genuinely love him but are criminals who end up being imprisoned, killed or on the run, or simply dislike his lack of success and lack of money.
 However, his bad luck with women turns for the better when he meets Minuette Macon.
 The two grow in love and Alan later marries her.